Any random variable with right-unbounded distributional support is the minimum of independent and very heavy-tailed random variables: Proof of Theorem

 for all $x \in (a_l, a_{l+1}]$. \end{itemize} This construction ensures that the functions $R_1, \ldots, R_n$ remain right-continuous at $a_l$.
 The point $a_{l+1}$ may be chosen arbitrarily provided that: \begin{itemize} \item $a_{l+1} - a_l \geqslant 1$, so that the intervals $(a_i, a_{i+1}]$ are guaranteed to cover $\mathbb{R}^+$. \item The following inequality holds

-which will guarantee that the expectation of the minimum for any set of $k-1$ indices is infinite. \end{itemize} Let $H_1,\ldots,H_n$ be the distributions corresponding to the risk functions $R_1, \ldots, R_n$.
+which will guarantee that the expectation of the minimum for any set of $k-1$ indices is infinite. \end{itemize} Let $H_1,\ldots,H_n$ be the distributions corresponding to the cumulative hazards $R_1,\allowbreak\dots,\allowbreak R_n$.
 We now verify that these distributions satisfy the stated properties.